’s computer program Watson – named after the company’s first CEO – is a billion dollar program in terms of its development.

 The ABC reported

-that ANZ bank is using the program within its global wealth team to provide individual financial advice.
+bank is using the program within its global wealth team to provide individual financial advice.

 Meanwhile, engineers at Woodside Energy have implemented Watson to gain insights from previous data collections, and Melbourne’s Deakin University is the first in the world to use it in the education industry.